Mouad-El-Asri/Mouad-El-Asri/README.md

 ## Supporting
-Many hours of hard work have gone into this project.
+Many hours of hard work have gone into these projects.
 Your support will be very appreciated!

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/elasrimouad)